Zaggen/bakeIn/README.md

 Now this module is really flexible, because you can choose/compose the attributes/traits that you want to inherit, this is just not possible with the native behavior of both js or cs, or even _.extend or many of the tools to extend an object out there.

 ### Caveat
-We can only inherit from Objects not classes/constructors ... yet (Not sure if is worth it)
+We can only inherit from Objects not classes/constructors ... yet

 **Note:** Even though the module is called `bakeIn`, name it whatever you like, `compose`, `extend`, `mixIn`, etc.